Cincinesh/tue/docs/functions/math/perspective_mat.md

     -> mat<decltype(math::sin(fovy)), C, R>;
 ```

-Returns a 3D perspective projection matrix with the given dimensions (`C` and
+Returns a 3D perspective projection matrix with the given dimensions `C` and `R`
-`R` for column and row counts respectively).
+for column and row counts respectively.

 The `fovy` parameter specifies the vertical field of view.